-F. Jervis-Smith finds that if a coin or engraving laid face-down upon a photographic dry-plate is sparked with an induction coil, the plate receives an invisible image
+F. J. Smith finds that if a coin or engraving laid facedown upon a photographic dry-plate is sparked with an induction coil, the plate receives an invisible image which can be photographically developed.

-325. Physiological Effects.-The physiological effects of the current have been described in Lesson XX.
+325. Physiological Effects. - The physiological effects of the current have been described in Lesson XX.
 Those produced by the spark-discharge are more sudden in character, but of the same general nature.
 Death is seldom the direct result.
 The shock causes a sudden cessation of respiration, resulting in suffocation as from drowning.
 The bodies of persons struck by the lightning spark frequently exhibit markings of a reddish tint where the discharge in passing through the tissues has lacerated or destroyed them.
 Sometimes these markings present a singular ramified appearance, as though the discharge had spread in streams over the surface at its entry.